Benjamin Disraeli: Opposition leader; 1874 election

-Given Gladstone's majority in the Commons, Disraeli could do little but protest as the government advanced legislation; he chose to await Liberal mistakes.
+Given Gladstone's majority in the Commons, Disraeli could do little but protest and await Liberal mistakes as the government advanced legislation.
 He used this leisure time to write a new novel, Lothair (1870).
 A work of fiction by a former prime minister was a novelty for Britain, and the book became a bestseller.

 By 1872 there was dissent in the Conservative ranks over the failure to challenge Gladstone.
 This was quieted as Disraeli took steps to assert his leadership, and as divisions among the Liberals became clear.
 Public support for Disraeli was shown by cheering at a thanksgiving service in 1872 on the recovery of the Prince of Wales from illness, while Gladstone was met with silence.
 Disraeli had supported the efforts of party manager John Eldon Gorst to put the administration of the Conservative Party on a modern basis.
 On Gorst's advice, Disraeli gave a speech to a mass meeting in Manchester that year.
 To roaring approval, he compared the Liberal front bench to "a range of exhausted volcanoes...
 But the situation is still dangerous.
 There are occasional earthquakes and ever and again the dark rumbling of the sea."
 Gladstone, Disraeli stated, dominated the scene and "alternated between a menace and a sigh".

 At his first departure from 10 Downing Street in 1868, Disraeli had Victoria make his wife Mary Anne Viscountess Beaconsfield in her own right in lieu of a peerage for himself.
 Through 1872 the eighty-year-old peeress had stomach cancer.
 She died on 15 December.
 Urged by a clergyman to turn her thoughts to Jesus Christ in her final days, she said she could not: "You know Dizzy is my J.C."